MoOx/pjax/README.md

 })
 ```

-Callbacks are binded to Pjax instance itself to allow you to reuse it (ex: `this.onSwitch()`)
+Callbacks are bound to Pjax instance itself to allow you to reuse it (ex: `this.onSwitch()`)

 ###### Existing switches callback

 - `Pjax.switches.outerHTML`: default behavior, replace elements using outerHTML
 - `Pjax.switches.innerHTML`: replace elements using innerHTML & copy className too
-- `Pjax.switches.sideBySide`: smart replacement that allow you to have both elements in the same parent when you want to use CSS animations.
-Old elements are removed when all childs have been fully animated ([animationEnd](http://www.w3.org/TR/css3-animations/#animationend) event triggered)
+- `Pjax.switches.sideBySide`: smart replacement that allows you to have both elements in the same parent when you want to use CSS animations.
+Old elements are removed when all children have been fully animated ([animationEnd](http://www.w3.org/TR/css3-animations/#animationend) event triggered)

 ###### Create a switch callback

 Your function can do whatever you want, but you need to:

 - replace oldEl content by newEl content in some fashion
-- call `this.onSwitch()` to trigger attached callback.
+- call `this.onSwitch()` to trigger the attached callback.

 Here is the default behavior as example